gbeliako/stract/CONTRIBUTING.md

 - (Optional) Install [abeye](https://github.com/oeb25/abeye) by running `cargo install --git https://github.com/oeb25/abeye --locked`.
 This is used for generating the API client used by the frontend by running `just openapi`.

 After the non optional steps you can now run `cargo test` and should see all tests passing.
 If you have installed `cargo-watch`, you should be able to run `just dev` to start the search server and launch the frontend at `0.0.0.0:8000`.

+in case of an error about optics, need to make sure that crates/optics/testcases/samples/ contains the necessary ones. might have to download manually. need to modify frontend/.env to point at the correct server ip